-Unlike full belting (or what some call “unhealthy belting,”) healthy belting technique uses a blend of the chest and head registers but is on the chestier side of the mix, or middle voice.
+Healthy belting technique uses a blend of the chest and head registers but is on the chestier side of the mix, or middle voice.
 While a mix is a blend of chest and head voice (regardless of whether you lean further into your chest or into your head voice), healthy belting has an edge to it that a head-dominant mix doesn’t have, even a head-mix with lots of forward nasal resonance.
-Even though the sound feels like it’s resonating from a very similar place, the resonance should feel as if it’s pushing slightly upward from below rather than downward from above.
+Even though the sound feels like it’s resonating from a very similar place, the resonance should feel slightly more connected to your chest voice than a headmix would.

 Healthy Belting Technique: How To Belt